8ry6uy/8ry6uy.github.io/index.md

-###Experienced Senior Software Engineer with a demonstrated history of working in the hospital & health care industry.
+### Experienced Senior Software Engineer with a demonstrated history of working in the hospital & health care industry.
 Skilled in Java, Javascrpt, Node.js, SQL, J2EE.
-Strong information technology professional with a Bachelor of Science - BS focused in Computer Software Engineering from Weber State University.
+Strong information technology professional with a Bachelor of Science - BS focused in Computer Software Engineering from Weber State University. ###

+#### Skills: Java, JavaScript, Switft ####

 ```markdown
 let skills = ['Java', 'JavaScript', 'Swift'];